Does interesting work eliminate our imposter syndrome and bring genius?

 What I saw in both was a dream, the motivation, and the commitment to grow and evolve their respective profession to meet the changing landscape, survive ups and downs, and create a sustained satisfaction in life.

-That was due to adoption of their different respective lifestyles.
+That was due to adoption of their different unique lifestyles.

 Believe it or not, our time dictates our lifestyle.